 A patient’s support team often has concerns about surgery.
 One of the most important of those concerns is safety.
 Plastic surgery—like any surgery– carries some degree of risk.
 An adverse reaction to anesthesia, infection, scarring, blood clots, or loss of sensation due to nerve damage are all possibilities.
 With appropriate preparation beforehand, these risks can be minimized.
 Being in good health, temporarily discontinuing certain medications, and screening for allergies can all lower the risks of surgery.

 Breast augmentation and chest reconstruction are considered low risk procedures when performed by board certified plastic surgeon (BCPS) in properly certified surgical facilities.
 Board Certification indicates that the surgeon has had specialized training, and hospital or clinic certification indicates that standards of hygiene and care must be met and are periodically monitored and confirmed.
 A BCPS is also required to perform surgery in an accredited surgical facility.

-Transgender breast augmentation is similar in most respects to cisgender breast augmentation and carries the same risks and possible complications.
-In the former, depending on skin elasticity and size of implant chosen, some skin expansion may have to take place prior to placing the implants.According to current research, there is no significant difference in safety between silicone and saline implants used in breast augmentation.
+Breast augmentation carries similar risks and possible complications regardless of the sex or gender identity of the person undergoing surgery.According to current research, there is no significant difference in safety between silicone and saline implants used in breast augmentation.

 Complications may include formation of scar tissue around the implant (capsular contracture), rupture of an implant, bleeding, infection, decrease or loss of sensitivity of nipples or breast skin, and excessive scarring.
 Although most breast implants will last a lifetime, implant manufacturers grant limited warranties and stipulate that replacement surgery may be required after ten years.
 Most follow up surgery, however, is a result of patients’ wanting to change the size or type of implant or to correct for bodily changes due to weight gain or loss.